luisquintanilla/mlnet-workshop/labs/07-mlops.md

         }
 ```

-Based on these tests, take a couple of minutes and see if you can implement `VerifyValidMilage()` and `VerifyMinimumNumberOfRows()` yourself (assume that we need at least 10,000 rows).
+Based on these tests, take a couple of minutes, and see if you can implement `VerifyValidMilage()` and `VerifyMinimumNumberOfRows()` yourself (assume that we need at least 10,000 rows).

 The final two tests should look something like this: